cybersamx/go-recipes/generics/type-constraints/README.md

 }
 ```

-Use type approximation by prefixing the base type with ~, so that `MyInteger` and `MyEnum` will be accepted by the generic function.
+Use type approximation by prefixing the base type with ~ to allow `MyInteger` and `MyEnum` to be accepted by the generic function.

 ```go
 func foo[T ~int | ~int32 | ~int64](t T) {